M. Bala Subramanion: Early life

-Subramanion was born on 5 March 1917, in the British colony of Singapore, to Rajambal and K. Murugasu.
+Subramanion was born on 5 March 1917 in Singapore to Rajambal and K. Murugasu.
 His father had immigrated to what was then the Federated Malay States from Kumbakonam in the Thanjavur district of South India (modern day Tamil Nadu), and had become a trader and salesman between Malaya and Singapore.
-His mother was from Kajang, a town in Selangor, modern day Malaysia.
+His mother was from Kajang, a town in Selangor, in British Malaya.
 He graduated from the Singapore English School finishing his Senior Cambridge exams in 1934 and completed his London Chamber of Commerce exams in 1935.
 In addition to being exposed to literature, he was a member of the school's hockey, cricket, and football teams.

 Career

+Postal service

 Subramanion joined the Postal Services as a probationary clerk with what was then the Colonial Postal Services Department in 1936.
 He was sent on a two-year scholarship to Great Britain to study the postal system after World War II.
 He stayed to work in Great Britain and returned to Singapore in 1955 to become the assistant comptroller with the postal department.
 He was the country's first local comptroller of post in 1957, and the first Asian postmaster-general in 1967.
 He held the position until his retirement in 1971.
 One of his notable work efforts was during the country's separation from Malaysia when he was responsible for moving the postal headquarters for Singapore related postal and financial services from Kuala Lumpur to Singapore over a period of six months.
 In response to the 1964 race riots in Singapore, Subramanion had also launched a philately series, Masks and Dances Definitives, in 1968, showcasing traditional arts and performances of the Malay, Chinese, and Indian communities.
 During this time, he was also responsible for the management of the Post Office Savings Bank (POSB) and was the chairman of the Savings Bank Advisory Committee which led actions to revive the POSB which was facing declining usage.
 The committee was chartered with actions to promote domestic savings through POSB to provide the government with a non-inflationary source of funds for national development.
 Series of changes were instituted including organization of savings contests to incentivize usage of the postal bank's services.
 During the time between 1966 and 1969, the number of new accounts opened increased from 10,596 to 174,506 with deposits totaling S$57.7 million in 1969.